-i) The development of new agricultural buildings, or extension of existing buildings, will be permitted where the development is necessary for the purposes of agriculture on the unit or locally where facilities are to be shared, and there are no existing buildings on the unit which are capable of re-use or conversion.
-The scale, siting design and external appearance of the buildings should be designed to minimise adverse impact on the landscape character and residential amenity as far as practicable.
+i) The development of new agricultural buildings, or extension of existing buildings, will be permitted where the development is necessary for the purposes of agriculture on the unit or locally where facilities are to be shared, and there are no existing buildings on the unit which are capable of re-use.
+The scale, siting design and external appearance of the buildings should be designed to minimise adverse impact on the landscape character and residential amenity.